TonyPrater10/projects/README.md

 ## Contributing
-1. Fork the Project
+1. Fork the project
 2. Create a new branch (git checkout -b NewBranch)
-3. Commit your Changes (git commit -m 'added some tests')
+3. Commit your changes (git commit -m 'added some tests')
-4. Push to the Branch (git push origin projects)
+4. Push to the branch (git push origin projects)
 5. Pull requests are welcome

 ## License